 "Not being attached to the pool of tranquility

 May I generate the flower of insight."
+Vipassana movement

 The Vipassana movement refers to a number of branches of modern Theravāda Buddhism as well as non-monastic lineages.
 Sourced in the various traditions of India and supported by traditions of Sri Lanka, Burma, Laos and Thailand, this movement has produced contemporary American Buddhist teachers such as Shinzen Young, Lama Surya Das, Joseph Goldstein, Tara Brach, Sharon Salzberg, and Jack Kornfield (inspired by Theravāda teachers Mahasi Sayadaw, Dipa Ma, and Ajahn Chah Subhatto), as well as derivatives from those traditions such as John Earl Coleman and the movement led by S. N. Goenka who both studied with teacher Sayagyi U Ba Khin.

+Women have been quite prominent as teachers in the Vipassana movement.
 Though the formal Theravāda vipassana tradition has been maintained by an almost exclusively male monastic tradition, nuns and non-monastic female adepts have played important roles, despite being completely absent or only noted in the background of the historical record.

-Teachers within this movement tend to emphasize the importance of examining the
+Teachers within this movement tend to emphasize the importance of examining the kalapas as a means to gaining insight.

 This section is outdated.
 Please update this section to reflect recent events or newly available information.
 Please see the talk page for more information.
 (January 2012)

 Though the vipassana movement uses the term vipassana in its name, vipassana meditation is not specific to those traditions.
-All forms of
+All forms of Buddhism utilize some form of vipassana meditation.
+Scientific studies

 fMRI were used to assess the thickness of the brains of twenty Westerners who had experience with Insight meditation.
 It was determined that their brains were thicker in regions of the brain involved with somatosensory, auditory, visual and interoceptive processing depending upon the amount of time that they'd spent practicing.
 The researchers suggest that this may slow cognitive decline typically associated with aging